 Geoffrey Thorpe, a buccaneer, is hired by Queen Elizabeth I to nag the Spanish Armada.
 The Armada is waiting for the attack on England and Thorpe surprises them with attacks on their galleons where he shows his skills on the sword.

 Union officer Kerry Bradford escapes from Confederate Prison and is set to Virginia City in Nevada.
 Once there he finds that the former commander of his prison Vance Irby is planning to send $5 million in gold to save the Confederacy.

-Highly fictionalized account (see the IMDB 'goofs' for examples) of the life of George Armstrong Custer from his arrival at West Point in 1857 to his death at the battle of the Little Big Horn in 1876.
+Highly fictionalized account (see 'goofs' for examples) of the life of George Armstrong Custer from his arrival at West Point in 1857 to his death at the battle of the Little Big Horn in 1876.
 He has little discipline at the academy but is prepared to stand up to the senior cadet, Ned Sharp, who makes his life miserable.
 While there he catches the eye of the commandant, Col. (later General) Phil Sheridan and also meets his future bride, Elizabeth Bacon.
 Graduating early due to the Civil War, it is only through a chance meeting with General Winfield Scott that he finally gets assigned to a cavalry regiment.
 He served with distinction during the war and when he is promoted to Brigadier General in error, he leads his troops in a decisive victory.
 He has little to do after the war turning down lucrative positions in private industry and it's his wife who arranges with Gen. Scott for him to be appointed a Lt.
 Colonel and given command of the 7th Cavalry.
-He is depicted as a friend...
+He is depicted as a friend of the ...
 Written by

 5 of 5 people found this review helpful.

 Was this review helpful to you?